Exxon, Chevron shareholders soundly reject climate-related petitions | Headlines

 Exxon, Chevron shareholders soundly reject climate-related petitions

 "They all want to hang on to fossil fuels as long as possible."
-His group, which represents some 9,500 shareholders in oil and gas companies, had requested Exxon set medium-term targets for meeting customer emissions reduction goals that seeks to keep global temperature increase below 1.5° Celsius.
+His group, which represents some 9,500 shareholders in oil and gas companies, had requested Exxon set medium-term goals for reducing emissions from fuels burned by customers - or Scope 3 targets.
 That resolution received less than half of the support 11% of vote cast compared with 27% from the group's emission reduction proposal last year.

-The results supported the two largest U.S. oil producers in resisting pressure from investor groups calling for the pair to follow European rivals in accepting tougher emissions reductions goals.
-Despite efforts by

-Shell PLC, BP PLC and TotalEnergies , protesters still stormed their shareholder meetings this year, seeking a faster shift away from fossil fuels.
+Despite efforts by Shell PLC, BP PLC and TotalEnergies, protesters still stormed their shareholder meetings this year, seeking a faster shift away from fossil fuels.
 Their demands similarly failed.
 Exxon and Chevron's meetings were online, avoiding similar protests.

 "There is no single oil major that really wants to transition," said Mark van Baal, founder of activist group Follow This, which suffered resounding losses at several meetings.
 "They all want to hang on to fossil fuels as long as possible."
-His group, which represents some 9,500 shareholders in oil and gas companies, had requested Exxon set medium-term targets for meeting customer emissions reduction goals that seeks to keep global temperature increase below 1.5° Celsius.
+His group, which represents some 9,500 shareholders in oil and gas companies, had requested Exxon set medium-term goals for reducing emissions from fuels burned by customers - or Scope 3 targets.

 That resolution received less than half of the support 11% of vote cast compared with 27% from the group's emission reduction proposal last year.
 CEO Darren Woods called Follow This "an anti-oil and gas" group using environmental and social objectives "to diminish the important role Exxon plays" in the industry.